fidelmak/addusers/README.md

-# Simple App with slider
+# Simple Quote app with slider

 A new Flutter project.